cs1302uga/cs1302-minesweeper-alpha/README.md

 fork this repository on GitHub if you have an account.
 Doing so will more than likely make your copy of the project publicly visible.
-Please follow the instructions contained in the [How to Download the Project](#how-to-download-the-project) section below in order to do your development on nike.
+Please follow the instructions contained in the [How to Download the Project](#how-to-download-the-project) section below in order to do your development on Odin.
 Furthermore, you must adhere to the copyright notice and licensing information at the bottom of this document.

 ## Course-Specific Learning Outcomes